smartbcity/connect-x2/README.md

 })
 ```

-### Additionnal Comments
-Ignore the warmings about the module `@smartb/did-domain` it is used to provide a temporary automate to the `AutomateViewer`.
-If it isn't use anymore remove the module `@smartb/did-domain`.

 ## Maintainability
 Every file component should be less than 200 lines long.
 Try to destructure it as much as possible to avoid exceeding 150 lines.